With the Major League Baseball lockout currently underway, this is an ideal time to reset the top free agents still available on the market.

 11. 1B Anthony Rizzo

 While Rizzo is one of the most respected players in the league, the three-time All-Star may be in something of holding pattern until Freddie Freeman signs.
-Rizzo posted a .783 OPS in 2021, a campaign split between the Chicago Cubs and New York Yankees.
+Freeman posted a .783 OPS in 2021, a campaign split between the Chicago Cubs and New York Yankees.
 In late-October, Bob Klapisch of NJ Advance Media spoke to a source close to Rizzo that said that the four-time Gold Glove Award winner was "quite eager" to re-sign with the Yankees.
 Evidently, the Yankees were more inclined to be patient with the first base market.

 10. DH Nelson Cruz